 Mr. John’s Steakhouse was the onsite restaurant, and it was just outstanding.
 I started with a French Onion soup that was just amazing.
 Then I chose the surf and turf and had a fillet and lobster tail.
 They must finish this in the broiler because it comes out sizzling and steaming.

-Here my sides were even impressive.
+Here my sides were even more impressive.
 I had the Freddie Mac & Cheese (Andouille, Crawfish Mac & Cheese) which personally I will dream about in the future.
-Then a Sweet Potato Mash Souffle, which was like a professionally finished sweet potato side unlike any other.
+Than a Sweet Potato Mash Souffle, which was like a professionally finished sweet potato side unlike any other.

 I know I am going in here with the description a bit, but just eat here and find out for yourself.
 Everything was maddeningly good.
 I could write 1,000 words about this meal and still never do it justice.

 Then came dessert and I had to try to even if I could not finish them.
 I had the Crème brûlée and the New York Style Cheesecake each was like magic.
 Getting a good Crème brûlée is hard to do.
 This one was perfect.
 Just that right amount of melted sugar on top, and the great consistency.
 The chef here knows how to do the water bath.

 Mr. John’s was a place that I must visit again.
 I have mentally added it to my bucket list.
 I may even come back on this very same trip.

 After my amazing meal, I wanted to go head to bourbon street and some live music.
 Just to see how things were on the old party street tonight.
 During your trip, if you go to bourbon street you may have a ball, but you will be so happy you chose to stay at a resort away from all the madness.
 It is party central, and that is not where you want to stay or sleep on a trip.
 It is too loud, often smells like the wildest bar you can imagine, and is packed.
 None of that screams a vacation for me.
 So, staying at the Plaza but being able to visit was a treat.